 Step 1: Reflect upon who you are.

 Ask yourself the following questions and WRITE DOWN EVERYTHING that comes to mind!
-You’re just brainstorming here, so don’t worry about writing in full or polished sentences unless that’s helpful to you.
+You’re just brainstorming here, so don’t worry about writing in full or polished sentences unless that’s useful to you.

 A) My strongest academic subject is:

-B) Here's an example of my ”academic success,” however I define it:
+B) Here's an example of my “academic success,” however I define that:

 C) Here are my extracurricular interests: